bottkars/labbuildr/docs/Scenarios/SCOM_ESI_Options.md

-# this guide describes how to deploy scom testbed usin EMC Storage Integrator
+# this guide describes how to deploy A scom testbed using the EMC Storage Integrator

 follow the deployment, and choose some otional hosts/Storage Devices to install: